 Programs & Activities

-The UREM Science Writing Program is made possible through a generous donation by long-time dedicated MRS member and volunteer Steven C. Moss.
-The Materials Research Society Foundation hopes to supplement this donation through a new UREM Student Program Fund, with the ultimate goal of establishing a permanent endowment once donations exceed $25,000.
-Tax-deductible donations to the UREM Student Program Fund are now being accepted, and will help provide these students with valuable skills and networking opportunities that will help them to navigate the next steps in their scientific education and careers.
+The MRS UREM Student Science Writing Program is made possible through a generous donation by long-time dedicated MRS member and volunteer Steven C. Moss.
+The Materials Research Society Foundation hopes to supplement this donation through a new MRS Diversity and Inclusion Fund, with the ultimate goal of establishing a permanent endowment once donations exceed $25,000.
+Tax-deductible donations to the MRS Diversity and Inclusion Fund are now being accepted, and will help provide these students with valuable skills and networking opportunities that will help them to navigate the next steps in their scientific education and careers.

 MRS is one of five leading scientific societies that has formed the Inclusive Graduate Education Network (IGEN) Alliance to increase the participation of women and underrepresented racial and ethnic minorities (UREM) in graduate studies in the field of materials science and engineering.